PolymerElements/iron-form/README.md

 ## &lt;iron-form&gt;

-☢️Warning☢️: `iron-form#2.0-preview` is not ready yet (resetting does not work at all), and has not been fully tested.
-Please don't use it as a replacement for `iron-form#1.x` unless it _really_ works for you, in your case.

 `<iron-form>` is a wrapper around the HTML `<form>` element, that can validate and submit both custom and native HTML elements.

-It has two modes: if `redirect` is true, then after the form submission you will be redirected to the server response.
+It has two modes: if `allow-redirect` is true, then after the form submission you will be redirected to the server response.
 Otherwise, if it is false, it will use an `iron-ajax` element to submit the form contents to the server.